wp-plugins/popup-by-supsystic/readme.txt

 * [Security and Firewall](https://wordpress.org/plugins/security-by-supsystic/ "Security solution")

 == Changelog ==

+= 1.1.7 / 23.04.2015 =
+ * Admin area User Interface improvements - make it more comfortable and attractive for our Users
+ * Fix conflict with some WordPress plugins in our Code editor tool (conflict with "codemirror" library)
+ * Hide for Logged-in PopUp option
+ * Option to set period of time for hide PopUp for already viewed users, or already made an action

 = 1.1.6 / 14.04.2015 =
  * Correction for cookie lifetime in recording user actions